Biden announces nearly $3B in new military aid for Ukraine

 Other NATO allies are also marking the independence day with new aid announcements.

 German Chancellor Olaf Scholz said his country is providing more than 500 million euros (nearly $500 million) in aid, including powerful anti-aircraft systems.
-The aid will include rocket launchers, ammunition, anti-drone equipment, a dozen armored recovery vehicles, and three additional IRIS-T long-range air defense systems, the German news agency DPA reported.
+The aid will include rocket launchers, ammunition, anti-drone equipment, a dozen armored recovery vehicles and and three additional IRIS-T long-range air defense systems, the German news agency dpa reported.

 The funding must still be approved by parliament, and some of it won’t be delivered until next year.

 And Canada’s Prime Minister Justin Trudeau announced $3.85 million for two Ukraine projects through the Peace and Stabilization Operations Program.
-It includes about $2.9 million in funding for the ongoing development of Ukraine’s national police force and other emergency services and about $950,000 to help advise Ukraine’s defense ministry.
+It includes about $2.9 million in funding for ongoing development of Ukraine’s national police force and other emergency services, and about $950,000 to help advise Ukraine’s defense ministry.

 U.S. defense leaders are also eyeing plans that will expand training for Ukrainian troops outside their country, and for militaries on Europe’s eastern and southern flanks that feel most threatened by Russia’s aggression.